redpesk-common/spawn-binding/docs/4-running_and_testing.md

 ### Requirements

 * you should have a valid afb-binder install.
-* you should write or copie an sample spawn-config.json
+* you should write or copie a sample spawn-config.json
 * you should known the path to 'afb-spawn.so' binding
 * you need a test client
     * afb-client for testing command line interface
     * afb-ui-devtools for html5 test with a web-browser (chomium, firefox, ...)

-If you run redpesk simply install the package with ```dns install spawn-binding``` for other platform check redpesk [developer guide](https://docs.redpesk.bzh/docs/en/master/developer-guides/host-configuration/docs/1-Setup-your-build-host.html)
+If you run redpesk simply install the package with ```dnf install spawn-binding``` for other platform check redpesk [developer guide](https://docs.redpesk.bzh/docs/en/master/developer-guides/host-configuration/docs/1-Setup-your-build-host.html)

 ## Selection and verify your config
 ``` bash